-Ever since Minecraft got us hooked on surviving its deadly nights and sinister, snickering foes over a decade ago, there have been wave upon wave of new survival games to scratch our deepest masochistic itches.
-Attempting to tackle them all at once, however, would probably lead to an early grave, so we’ve put together this list of the very best survival games on PC to help satisfy those cravings for Darwinian supremacy.
+It’s been over ten years since Minecraft got us hooked on surviving its deadly nights and sinister, snickering foes, and during that time there’s been wave upon wave of great new survival games to scratch our deepest masochistic itches.
+Attempting to tackle them all at once, however, would probably lead to an early grave, so we’ve put together this list of the very best survival games you can play on PC to help satisfy those cravings.
 Whether you love punching trees, surviving against the elements or simply stuffing your belly with as much grub as you can manage, there’s a survival game with your name on it.

 Best survival games

 Getting started in Rust can be a bit of a pain in the arse.
-After waking up naked and clueless, you’ll spend hours smashing rocks and chopping down trees like a Stone Age drone.
-If you’re lucky, you’ll go unnoticed for long enough to put a little base together, but chances are that you’ll become a snack for wild animals or a target for other players long before that.
+After waking up naked and clueless, you’ll spend hours smashing rocks and chopping down trees like a Stone Age drone, and chances are that you’ll end up a snack for wild animals before you’ve had a chance to put a little base together.

 To say Pathologic is unlike any other survival game is a little bit redundant, as it’s unlike any other game, regardless of genre.
 It’s a survival RPG that’s laced with psychological horror.
-Your goal, playing one of three healers, is to uncover the source of a plague that’s slowly killing an otherworldly town, and you only have twelve days to do it.
+Playing one of three healers, your goal is to uncover the source of a plague that’s slowly killing an otherworldly town, and you only have twelve days to do it.

 18. 7 Days To Die